connexcs/docs/docs/customer/cli.md

 **For example**, Create a permitted list of CLIs, then select **Forced** on the CLI to use if none of the others in the permitted list match.
 (Best practice is to have one unique **Forced** CLI.)

 + **Direction Applied**: Select either **Termination** for calls a customer makes out or **Origination** (also refers to DIDs) for inbound calls made to our customers.

+!!!
+Example
-For example, Create a permitted list that exclusively allows calls to or from the same country.
+    Create a permitted list that exclusively allows calls to or from the same country.

++ **Allow Type**: You can select from various options like Mobile, Paging, VoIP, Satellite etc to allow the CLIs.

 + **Use DID**: Pull in DIDs from the customer's account to use either as a Filter or as a Replacement.

+!!!
+Example
-+ **Dialed Number Match**: To route to a specific CLI, you dialied match number.
-For example, if Dialied matched number is starting with **1**, the CLI routes to 11111.
+     If Dialled matched number is starting with **1**, the CLI routes to 11111.
      The CLI can be a Regular Expression also.

++ **Database** (To add CLI and PAID from a database):
+    1. Upload a list of numbers you choose as CLI or PAID under **Developer > Database**.
+    2. Go to **Customer>Routing>CLI** add the same database under database field.
+Under rewrite PAID field add this database.

+   !!! note
+       Make sure you select  the **Forced** option as **Yes**.

++ **Dialed Number Match**: To route to a specific CLI, you dialled match number.

 + **Notes**: Notes give you information about the CLI.